larsiusprime/boardgames/dragon_pants/README.md

 3. Drawing cards

- A player may *only* use an action to draw from the Deck of Power if they began that action standing on a Power Tile (the gold spaces marked with a star).
+ A player may *only* use an action to draw from the Deck of Power if they began that action standing on a Power Tile (the gold tiles marked with a star).
 For example, if a player is merely standing adjacent to a Power Tile, they may not draw two Power cards this turn, as they must spend one action to move to the Power Tile, then another action to draw a card.
 If, however, a player started their turn standing on a Power Tile, they may use both actions to draw two cards.

  A. Discarding cards